goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part2-theory.md

 In particular, the second contraction in equation \eqref{eq:sma-lin} is simply a matrix multiplication by the mask matrix $L$.

 This immediately proves our claim about the [cumsum in linear attention](#where-does-the-cumsum-in-linear-attention-come-from).
-Moreover, this immediately reveals that the efficiency of linear attention can be made *much more general*...
+Moreover, this immediately reveals that the efficiency of linear attention can be made much more general...

 ### Structured Masked Attention